-Summary: With Scratch, beginners can build basic games while learning foundational code structure, including how to code loops, variables, and if else statements (read up on coding terminology), as well as how to animate sprites.
+With an online Scratch programming course, beginners can build basic games while learning foundational code structure, including how to code loops, variables, and if else statements (read up on coding terminology), as well as how to animate sprites.
 Intermediate students can progress toward learning how to use operators, while advanced learners can aim for games with multiple levels.

 Modding through java coding allows kids to expand upon games they already know and love.
 Perhaps they want to wreak havoc across the Minecraft world, wielding their own lightning hammer, or produce a floor made of rubber blocks for their player to bounce on!

 With Java, a powerful multi-platform programming language, kids can learn about Minecraft mods, and not only how to mod Minecraft themselves, but also how to make a wide range of games and programs.